keanacobarde/LAB-HTML-Resume/README.md

 - Each article should have a different border(weight,style,color).

 NOTE: If you have less than two previous employers, either use your educational instituions as a substitute or make them up.

+# DOCUMENTATION
+## 🌸 DAY ONE - 7/11/2023
+> Getting intial setup and first commits done.